ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 3. Validates the response for Auth Type
 4. Fetches the notification template as per admin configuration
 5. The system triggers notification as per the defined and configured template and in the default language English
-6. Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached**_
+6. Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **E. Trigger e-mail to the Individual's e-mail ID for every authentication request**